Technology / Monday March 2, 2026

 So, choosing your browser depends entirely on what you are ready to sacrifice.

-While you are wondering what your priorities are, let’s have a look at what other people decide for themselves.
+While you are wondering about your priorities, let’s have a look at what other people decide for themselves.
 Well, just like with their choice of search engine, people worldwide prefer Google’s product.
 About 65% of all internet users have Chrome as their web browser of choice.
-Unsurprisingly, next is Safari, with 18.5%, which roughly corresponds with MAC and IOS users.
-Edge takes the third position, just short of 5% of users, followed by Firefox and Opera with 3.4 and 2.9%.
+Unsurprisingly, next is Safari, at 18.5%, which roughly corresponds to Mac and iOS users.
+Edge takes third place, just short of 5% of users, followed by Firefox and Opera at 3.4% and 2.9%, respectively.

 Statistics of the Browser Market Share Worldwide